Pmvita/SMB-Finance-OS/docs/architecture/README.md

 # Architecture Guide

-This document outlines the technical architecture and design decisions for SMB Finance OS.
+This document outlines the technical architecture and design decisions for Trident Financial OS.

 ## 🏗️ System Overview

-SMB Finance OS is built as a microservices-ready monolith with clear separation of concerns, designed to scale horizontally as the business grows.
+Trident Financial OS is built as a microservices-ready monolith with clear separation of concerns, designed to scale horizontally as the business grows.

 ## 📊 Architecture Diagram